-- 11.1 Nothing within this policy is intended to prevent staff from complying with their statutory obligations in accordance with Keeping Children Safe in Education (DfE, September 2021).
+- 11.1 Nothing within this policy is intended to prevent staff from complying with their statutory obligations in accordance with Keeping Children Safe in Education (DfE, September 2022).
 In particular: - Safeguarding / Child Protection Policy: If you have any concern about a pupil's welfare, action should be taken immediately (even if they are low level concerns).
 You should report the concern to the Designated Safeguarding Lead or the Deputy Designated Safeguarding Lead.
 See the School's 'Safeguarding and Child Protection Policy' and associated procedures for full information about what to do if you have a concern about a pupil, including what to do if the Designated Safeguarding Lead is not available. - Safeguarding member of staff: Low-level concerns about staff should be raised with the Designated Safeguarding Lead.
-You should raise any more serious safeguarding concerns about another staff member with the Executive Head Master, or if the concern is about the Executive Head, the Deputy Executive Head or the Chief Operating Officer, with the Chair of Governors (without first notifying anyone else).
-More information may be found in the School's 'Safeguarding and Child Protection Policy' and associated procedures. - Whistleblowing Policy: You should follow this procedure to raise concerns about poor or unsafe practices at the School or potential failures by the School or staff to properly fulfil its safeguarding responsibilities.
+You should raise any more serious safeguarding concerns about another staff member with the Head Master, or if the concern is about the Head Master, the Chief Operating Officer, with the Chair of Governors (without first notifying anyone else).
+More information may be found in the School's 'Safeguarding and Child Protection Policy' and associated procedures. - Whistleblowing Policy: You should follow this procedure to raise concerns aboutpoor or unsafe practices at the School or potential failures by the School or staff to properly fulfil its safeguarding responsibilities.